-KNOWLEDGE, SKILL AND ABILITY: Knowledge of legal principles, practices and terminology particularly as it relates to Oregon public agencies; knowledge of administrative programs affected by legal practice; ability to analyze facts, evidence and precedents, and to arrive at logical conclusions; ability to set forth findings of fact and decisions in concise written form; skill in courtroom presentation of cases.
+KNOWLEDGE, SKILL AND ABILITY: Considerable knowledge of legal principles, practices and terminology particularly as it relates to Oregon public agencies; considerable knowledge of administrative programs affected by legal practice; ability to analyze facts, evidence, and precedents, and to arrive at logical conclusions; ability to set forth findings of fact and decisions in concise written form; skill in courtroom presentation of cases.
 Ability to keep information confidential.

-EXPERIENCE, EDUCATION AND TRAINING: Graduation from an accredited school of law, preferably supplemented by some experience in the practice of public judicial and administrative law.
+EXPERIENCE, EDUCATION AND TRAINING: Graduation from an accredited school of law; a minimum of two years of experience at the Deputy County Attorney 1 level or equivalent and demonstrated competency in basic and routine judicial, administrative and employment legal issues.
 Must be a member of the Oregon State Bar Association at the time of appointment.
 Membership in the National Association of Parliamentarians or the American Institute of Parliamentarians desirable.